-07.02 The director of Emergency Operations or Emergency Management coordinator will prepare a complete report on the university involvement in the emergency operation and submit it to the President's Cabinet through the vice president for Student Affairs within ten business days.
+07.02 The director of Emergency Operations or EMC will prepare a complete report on the university involvement in the emergency operation and submit it to the President's Cabinet through the vice president for Student Affairs within 10 business days.

 08. REVIEWERS OF THIS UPPS

 08.01 Reviewers of this UPPS include the following:

 Director, University Police April 1 E4Y

 Director, Environmental Health, April 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.